 Dr. Zvi Kelman (IBBR/NIST) has recently returned from Japan where he spent five weeks as an invited Fellow of the Japan Society for the Promotion of Science (JSPS).
 This program is designed to enable Japanese researchers to invite their foreign colleagues to Japan to participate in cooperative work and other academic activities.
 Dr. Kelman’s fellowship was also supported by NIST.

 Dr. Zvi Kelman (IBBR/NIST), along with Dr. Sonja-Verena Albers (Max Planck Institute for Terrestrial Microbiology), recently co-chaired the 2013 Gordon Research Conference (GRC) “Archaea: Ecology, Metabolism & Molecular Biology”.

 Drs.
-John Orban (Professor at the University of Maryland Institute of Bioscience and Biotechnology Research (IBBR) and Department of Chemistry and Biochemistry) and Roy Mariuzza (Professor at IBBR and Department of Cell Biology and Molecular Genetics) have recently been awarded R21 funding from the National Institutes of Health to study the process by which an immune cell receptor, the T-cell receptor (TCR) transduces signals across the plasma membrane upon binding a specific ligand, called peptide-MHC (pMHC), that is found on specialized antigen-presenting immune cells.
+John Orban (Professor at the University of Maryland Institute of Bioscience and Biotechnology Research (IBBR) and Department of Chemistry and Biochemistry) and Philip Bryan (Professor at IBBR and Department of Bioengineering) have recently been awarded RO1 funding from the National Institutes of Health to study how an amino acid sequences, the building blocks of proteins, fold into a 3D conformation.